BananaPuncher714/RadioBoard/README.md

 # RadioBoard
 ### What is this?
-RadioBoard is a Bukkit plugin that uses map items to draw pictures and play gifs.
+RadioBoard is a Bukkit plugin that uses map items to draw pictures and play GIFs.
 It is comprised of 2 parts, virtual canvases, and board frames

 Virtual canvases are just a blank slate upon which images or shapes can be draw on, and displayed to the player.
 They can be spread across several board frames, or none at all.